lanterndata/docs/03-migrate/04-pinecone.md

    lantern_pinecone.init(LANTERN_DATABASE_URL)
    ```

-   Currently Pinecone does not allow you to export all the data or IDs of your embeddings [[1]](https://support.pinecone.io/hc/en-us/articles/12438275491741-How-do-I-export-my-Pinecone-index-) [[2]](https://community.pinecone.io/t/how-to-retrieve-list-of-ids-in-an-index/380).
-We assume that you have your IDs stored and can provide a list of `ids` to the client.
+   [Currently]((https://support.pinecone.io/hc/en-us/articles/12438275491741-How-do-I-export-my-Pinecone-index-)) Pinecone does not allow you to export all the data or IDs of your embeddings.
+We assume that you have your IDs stored and can provide a list of IDs to the client via the `pinecone_ids` field below.

    In the example below, we assume that the Pinecone has vectors with sequential ids from 0 to 100000.